dd9jn/rfc4880bis/crypto-refresh.md

   - a eight-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x05, 0xff octets.

     The three data items hashed for document signatures need to mirror the values of the Literal Data packet.
-For detached and cleartext signatures 6 zero bytes are hashed instead.
+For detached and cleartext signatures 6 zero octets are hashed instead.

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and placed at the end of the Signature packet.